 - Aether Nodes, providing: The link to legacy telecommunications operators.

 The history of node performance is publicly stored and accessible.
-Multiple metrics regarding a node's ability to facilitate the service it provides to the network contribute to its node mean opinion score.
-Nodes failing to meet the define threshold with this score will not be included in the random selection list used to transmit communications and transactions on the network; thus, not exposing them to rewards.
+Multiple metrics regarding a node's ability to facilitate the service it provides to the network contribute to its mean opinion score.
+Nodes failing to meet the define threshold with this score will not be included in the random selection list used to transmit communications and transactions on the network; thus, not exposing that node to rewards.

 Rewards: An Incentivized Sharing Economy

 Through incentives paid in WMT tokens node operators are encouraged to facilitate network growth and the availability of good service; with the expansion of both bringing higher rewards.
 Earth Nodes can be staked to by users, allowing those without the technical knowhow to set up a node to support the network.
 All stakers and node operators receive rewards in the form of:

 - Transaction fees (paid by users)

-- Inflation Rewards (29% of WMT supply is to be distributed over 20 year to ensure risk/reward balance for operators)
+- Inflation Rewards (29% of the overall supply of WMT is to be distributed over 20 year to ensure risk/reward balance for operators)

 Staking and Earth Node Rewards: Earth Node operators are required to stake a number of tokens, initial 100,000 WMT, to participate in the network.
 Earth Nodes can choose to provide different types of services to the network and each service comes with its own level of rewards.

 Much like nodes on the Cardano network node operators make their fees public, thus allowing those staking WMT to chose which node to stake with, promoting competitive resource pricing in the network.
 The larger the delegated stake for a node the higher the chance of it being chosen to process transactions, thus increasing the potential for it to earn rewards.
 Rewards are distributed to stakers proportional to their stake amount.